-- there are no containers at the home after moving in; or
+- There are no containers at the home after moving in; or

-- your assigned container is damaged beyond repair.
+- Your container is damaged beyond repair.

 Otherwise, residents may purchase recycling containers from the Department of Public Works.
 To be eligible to purchase a recycling container, the buyer must be a District resident or own a home in the District that receives trash and recycling collection service from DPW.
-DPW serves single family homes and buildings that consist of three residential units or less.
+DPW serves single-family homes and buildings that consist of three residential units or less.
 Buildings with four or more residential units are served by commercial haulers and residents of those buildings must obtain recycling containers themselves or from their commercial hauler.

 DPW will continue to replace and repair lids, bars and wheels on all recently distributed containers with serial numbers that start with a W# for trash and R# for recycling free of charge.
 Containers with serial numbers starting with a DC# cannot be repaired and will be removed from the residence without a replacement.
 Old containers will not be replaced free of charge.
 Repair requests may be made by calling 311/(202) 737-4404 or online at 311.dc.gov.